 Deep green nettle gnocchi are a great way to celebrate spring.
-Unlike typical gnocchi you’re probably familiar with, these are a rustic, peasant gnocchi that (gasp!) include no potato, or flour in the dough.
+Unlike typical gnocchi you're probably familiar with, these are a rustic, peasant gnocchi called malfatti that include no potatoes or flour.

-Special thanks to my friend Ellen Zachos who turned me onto a similar version of these in her nice book The Foragers Pantry.
+Thanks to my friend Ellen Zachos who turned me onto a version of these in her book The Foragers Pantry.

 - Pinch of kosher salt